joar7160-byte/Azure-Monitoring-Backup-and-Recovery/README.md

 - Site Recovery deployment failed with a policy violation when auto-creating an Automation Account in the target region; confirmed via Activity Log error details and the subscription's actual allowed-locations policy that no region satisfies both the general location policy and the Student subscription's Automation Account restriction other than the source region
 - The CPU alert rule's evaluation history showed no results despite sustained real CPU load; the alert eventually fired and delivered an email, confirming a delay in evaluation rather than a configuration problem
 - The project's original KQL query returned no results because the Azure Monitor Agent reports the CPU counter under `ObjectName == "Processor Information"`, not the classic `"Processor"` name the query expected
-- A Data Collection Rule silently failed to save on the first attempt; recreating it and confirming each step through to a final "Create" resolved it

 ## What This Demonstrates